 How To Prevent Cryptic Pregnancy?

-During the reproductive age, if you are continuously experiencing certain pain or changes in the abdomen or pelvis, you should immediately see a doctor.
-Though it is difficult to detect a pregnancy, your doctor might make a guess about it.
+During the reproductive age, if you are continuously experiencing specific pain or changes in the abdomen or pelvis, you should immediately see a doctor.

-If you do not get regular periods, take repeated pregnancy tests.
+If you do not get regular periods, and are active sexually, take repeated pregnancy tests.
 You should speak to your gynecologist about irregular periods and get a thorough checkup.
 You should also get a checkup done if you think you have entered menopause.
+Though it is rare, cryptic pregnancy is a real medical condition.

 1. How will the cryptic pregnancy baby movement be?